LucLev/WildCircus2/README.md

 # WildCircus2
-unfinished poc for a street performance network
+unfinished poc for a street performance network done as an exercice
 Front: Angular7, run npm i.
 Back: Java SpringBoot.